In this section we will learn:

-In the last section, we learned that water has three physical states, solid ice, liquid water and gaseous water vapor.
-Humidity is the presence of water vapor in the air.
+In the last section, we learned that water has three physical states, solid ice, liquid water, and gaseous water vapor.
+Humidity is a weather term that describes the presence of water vapor in the air.
 The mix of gases in normal air is usually around 78% nitrogen, 21% oxygen, 1% argon, 0.04% carbon dioxide, and varying amounts of other gases, including water vapor.
 The normal concentration of water vapor is about 1%, but air can hold more or less water vapor depending on its temperature.

 Since air at specific temperatures can hold a certain amount of water, we can measure how much water vapor is in the air compared to how much the air can hold at that temperature.
 This is called relative humidity.

 When the air can hold no more water vapor, we say that it is saturated, or 100% relative humidity.
 The lower the relative humidity is, the more readily liquid water will evaporate into it, and as water evaporates it takes heat energy with it.
 When warm air, which can hold a lot of moisture, cools, it may approach the dew point, which is the temperature where the water vapor begins to condense back into liquid.

 This is what drives the water cycle, and the water cycle is what drives weather.
 In a simplified fashion, the cycle goes something like this:

 - As the sun heats the air over the ocean, the warmer air is able to hold more of the water vapor that evaporates from the surface of the water.